 You can still write off 50% of meals and entertainment you spent for business purposes.
 However, you can’t deduct any travel or lodging costs.

 Need more help with deducting your vacation expenses?
-We’re here to answer any questions you have, and file your tax return correctly so that you get every write-off you’re entitled to.
+Our online bookkeeping and accounting team is here to answer any questions you have, and file your tax return correctly so that you get every write-off you’re entitled to.

 All work and no play makes you a dull business owner.
 So go ahead and take some time for R & R. You deserve it!